Winning the Battle, Losing the War

 “Communities have a right of self-determination.
 It’s not my job to tell them what tack to take,” she says.
 “There are community leaders that are elected and community leaders that are empowered, and Rev. Strand is an empowered community leader.
 He lives, sleeps and breathes his community’s health.
 That community stands behind him, and it’s my job to see what, if anything, he needs from me as he formulates his plans going forward.”

-For Chester Environmental Justice, however, Strand’s close relationship with regulators and government officials is part of the problem.
+For Chester Environmental Justice Network, however, Strand’s close relationship with regulators and government officials is part of the problem.

 They take the stance that Strand, in effect, monopolizes who gets to represent the community on environmental issues.